The Only Cocktail Tools You Need At Home

 Boston Shaker: Boston shakers are the 2 piece shakers you see at most bars consisting of a large metal tumbler and a smaller second glass or metal cup.
 They take a little more expertise because you need to get a tight seal to prevent a mess.

 Lewis Ice Bag: Used for taking aggression out on your ice.
-If your freezer doesn’t bless you with crushed ice, use this fabric bag with a mallet, hammer or meat pounder to crush it by yourself.
-Crushed ice is usually used for tiki drinks and juleps.
+If your freezer doesn’t bless you with crushed ice, use this fabric bag with a mallet or meat pounder to crush it by yourself.
+You’ll use crushed ice when you’re making tiki drinks and juleps.

 Ice Cube Molds: Large ice cubes are great if you are a whiskey sipper or enjoy straight drinks.
-Smaller cube molds can be used to make juice cubes, cubes with flowers and other fun touches.
+You can use smaller cube molds to make juice cubes, cubes with flowers and other fun touches.